Stefon Diggs Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Matchup vs. Jacksonville

-- Diggs collected 55 receiving yards in his single career matchup against the Jaguars, 27.5 fewer than his over/under for Sunday's game.
+- Diggs put up 55 receiving yards in his one career matchup against the Jaguars, 27.5 fewer than his over/under for Sunday's game.

-- Diggs did not have a touchdown catch in that contest against the Jaguars.

 - Note: Diggs' stats vs. Jaguars date back to 2016.

-- The 289.9 yards per game the Jaguars are giving up through the air makes them the NFL's 27th-ranked pass defense.
+- The Jaguars have the NFL's 27th-ranked pass defense this season, allowing 289.9 yards per game through the air.

-- The Jaguars have allowed 11 passing TDs this year (1.6 per game), ranking them eighth among NFL defenses.
+- The Jaguars have allowed 11 touchdowns through the air (1.6 per game).
+They are eighth in the league in that category.

 Recent Performances

-- In last week's matchup with the Dolphins, Diggs grabbed five passes for 40 yards and scored one touchdown while being targeted seven times.
+- In last week's game against the Dolphins, Diggs was targeted seven times and racked up five catches for 40 yards and scored one touchdown.

-- Diggs' 16 grabs in his last three games have turned into 198 yards (66.0 ypg) and two touchdowns.
-He's been targeted 23 times.
+- Diggs' stat line during his last three games shows 16 grabs for 198 yards and two touchdowns.
+He averaged 66.0 receiving yards per game and was targeted 23 times.

 Diggs' Buffalo Teammates